See if your money could be working harder with one of these pension plans that accepts transfers from other providers.

 You might be able to save money by doing a pension transfer if you can find a company that will manage your pension for less.
 But there's lots to think about before doing a pension transfer.

 It can be a good idea to look into whether the management fees are lower elsewhere.
-You should also check how much it costs to transfer your pension fund and whether you'd save money long-term by doing a pension transfer.
+You should also check how much it costs to transfer your pension fund.

-You might also be charged a fee by the company you're transferring pension funds away from.
+You might also be charged a fee by your existing pension company.
 So look into everything very carefully and check your pension transfer rules before you switch.
 It's important to avoid any nasty surprises and to get the full picture before you go ahead.

 Plus, you might lose out on special features by transferring, such as a guaranteed annuity rate.